Enumeration of corner polyhedra and 3-connected Schnyder labelings: Enumerative results

 with boundary conditions $p^*_n(i,j)=0$ for all $n\leq0$ or $i<0$ or $j<0$ or $i>n$, except $p^{\searrow}_0(0,0)=1$.

-Then $p_n=\sum_{i\ge0}p^{\searrow}_{n-1}(i,0)$. \end{prop} \begin{proof} Our strategy is again to identify $P$-admissible tandem walks with certain marked tandem walks on a well chosen small step set, namely $E=\{(1,-1),(-2,0),(0,2),(-1,1)\}$.
+Then $p_n=\sum_{i\ge0}p^{\searrow}_{n}(i,0)$ for $n\geq 1$. \end{prop} \begin{proof} By Proposition~\ref{prop:poly_tandem}, $p_n$ is the number of $P$-admissible tandem walks of length $n$ starting from the origin and ending on the $x$-axis.
+Our strategy is again to show that $P$-admissible tandem walks identify with certain marked tandem walks on a well chosen small step set, namely $E=\{(1,-1),(-2,0),(0,2),(-1,1)\}$.
 In order to do that in absence of weighting, we break the symmetry arbitrarily and we decompose face steps as follows: \begin{itemize} \item each face step of the form $(-2\ell-1,2r+1)$ is mapped to a sequence starting with a marked step $(-1,1)$, followed with $\ell$ steps $(-2,0)$ and ended by $r$ steps $(0,2)$; \item each face step of the form $(-2\ell,2r+2)$ that starts at even ordinate is mapped to a sequence starting with a marked step $(0,2)$, followed by $\ell$ steps $(-2,0)$, and ending with $r$ steps $(0,2)$; \item each face step of the form $(-2\ell-2,2r)$ that starts at odd ordinate is mapped to a sequence starting with a marked step $(-2,0)$, followed by $\ell$ steps $(-2,0)$, and ending with $r$ steps $(0,2)$; \end{itemize} Observe that the decomposition of a face step always starts with its unique marked step.
-Therefore, a $P$-admissible can be recovered from the concatenation of the image of its steps, and its length corresponds to the number of marked or $(1,-1)$ steps in its image.
+Therefore, a $P$-admissible tandem walk can be recovered from the concatenation of the image of its steps, and its length corresponds to the number of marked or $(1,-1)$ steps in its image.